Fidode07/MinecraftToAIConverter/README.md

 # Help!
 Where!
 I AM TOO STUPID!
 I'm just kidding, the installation is also a bit complicated.
 Just write me on Discord, I'm always happy to help you: Fido_de02#9227.

+# IMPORTANT!
+My AI is stupid.
+Very stupid, in fact.
+At the moment it can only speak German, but I will add a translator, don't worry! 👌